The business world today is rapidly changing.

 It is easy to get caught up in “shiny object syndrome” when it comes to the newest, latest and greatest social media tool or strategy.

 Just say no to the new and stay focused on what you are building.
 Work your strategy with diligence.

 6. Listen and Observe

 7. Never, EVER Steal Someone Else’s Hard Work

 This seems like a no-brainer, but believe me when I say it’s a prevalent problem on the web.

-Christine made an excellent point when speaking about how we position content.
+Pay attention to how you position content.
 Make sure you always give proper attribution whether it is tagging that author or linking back to the article.